jackyng88/EZOPS-DevOps/README.md

 #### 2. ezops.sh is the complete script that pulls the .csv files and reverses columns, grabs every other column, as well
         as the newest option - to reverse text in every third column.
 Run it on any Linux/Mac terminal.
-Note that on Windows since there's you might have to run it with cygwin on command-prompt or powershell.
+Note that on Windows since you might not have acess to sh you might have to run it with cygwin on command-prompt or powershell.

 ### Challenge D5 - Basic SQL

-#### 1. You can test the table creation/queries on a site like dbfiddle.com
+#### 1. You can test the table creation/queries on a site like db-fiddle.com

 #### 2. Test by grabbing the create and insert statements to create table.